code-xD/100-days-of-move/docs/Eliza_07.md

-# MoveBot Day 07 - Deep Dive into Plugins
+# Move Bot Day 07 - Deep Dive into Plugins

 ## Introduction
 ElizaOS is a modular AI framework designed to create, deploy, and manage autonomous AI agents.
 The framework is built around the concepts of Agents, Providers, and Actions, each serving a specific role in augmenting agent capabilities.
 This document provides an in-depth exploration of these components and how they work together within the ElizaOS ecosystem.